kkoutoup/Kickstart-Github-Proect/README.md

 ## Category
 Automation
 ## Description
-A script that automates the steps of creating a new project on git and github
+A script that automates the steps of creating a new project on git and github.
 ## File structure
 You will need a folder that hosts your projects with `kickstart_project.py` saved inside
 ```